 Cardiff, Illinois

-Cardiff was a town in Livingston County, Illinois, founded in 1899, as a coal mining town, with the closest city, Reddick, just 5.2 miles away.
+Cardiff was a town in Livingston County, Illinois, founded in 1899 as a coal mining town.
+The closest city, Reddick, is just 5.2 miles away.

-This town started mining due to rejection from a nearby village named Campus.
-The White Breast Fuel Coal Company was looking to start a mining company, but Campus decided to pass on the offer, and that’s when they decided to try in Cardiff.
+This town started mining after a nearby village named Campus rejected it.
+The White Breast Fuel Coal Company was looking to start a mining company, but Campus decided to pass on the offer, so they decided to try in Cardiff.

 The mine was built in 1899, and the railroad helped distribute the coal.
-The town started to grow, and with the demand for coal, more people were needed.
+The town started to grow, and more people were needed with the demand for coal.
 In the following years, more miners moved to Cardiff; stores and shops opened up, schools were built, and the town seemed to thrive.

 In 1903, tragedy struck with the explosion inside the mine, killing three miners.
 After rescuing the injured miners, funerals were held for the deceased.
 Another explosion ensued on the day of the funeral, killing six more men.
 The following day, a third explosion occurred just before a crew was about to go in to do repairs.